-A brush is an artist’s tool of the trade.
+A paint brush is an artist’s tool of the trade.
 In fact it is the most important tool the artist uses, therefor, it is good to know the various parts of your paintbrush.
 The anatomy of a paintbrush consists of three major parts.
 These are the: bristles, ferrule, and the handle.
-Other parts of the are brush’s: toe, belly, heel, and crimp.
+Other parts are the brush’s: toe, belly, heel, and crimp.
 These are all explained below in this article.

 Sometimes referred to as hairs or filaments, bristles make up the head of the brush called the brushhead.
 This is the part of the brush that holds the paint.
 They be made from natural hair, synthetic fibers, or combination of both.
 Natural bristles are made from some sort of animal hair, such as hog or badger.
 Synthetic bristles are often made from nylon, polyester, or a combination of both.
 (For more information on the types of fibers bristles are made from see “Brush Bristle (Hair) Types”.)

 Bristles are formed into different shapes which dictate the type of brush it is; bright, fan, filbert, flat, and round, for example.
 (See “Types of Art Brushes for Oil Painting” for more information about this topic.)
 The quality of the bristles determines the cost of the brush.
 The very tip of the bristles is called the brush’s toe, while the heel is where the bristles go into the ferrule at the tip of the handle.
 The belly is the fattest part of the bristle head.